 A dedicated young member of a local leadership group in Dadu, Pakistan is trained by the PAIMAN project in maternal and child health sensitization, and helps save the lives of a mother and newborn during an emergency childbirth.

-HSSP will develop innovative, cost-effective, integrated, and quality programs and services to strengthen systems around reproductive, maternal, newborn, and child health services for improved health outcomes in Pakistan.
+HSSP developed innovative, cost-effective, integrated, and quality programs and services to strengthen reproductive, maternal, newborn, and child health services in Pakistan.

 A traditional birth attendant from Taxila is trained in modern obstetric and neonatal care as part of the PAIMAN project's initiative to reduce neonatal mortality in Pakistan.